 Open Air Composting

 Open-air composting is also known as aerobic composting.
-It is one of the easiest and popular composting process due to its low requirements.
-In this, you put together your compost ingredients in a pile and wait for it to decompose.
+It is one of the easiest and popular composting processes due to its low requirements.
+In this, you put together your compost ingredients in a pile and wait for them to decompose.

 Closed Air Composting